etherdelta/etherdelta.github.io/about/coinEstate_datafeed-complex_session_emulation/README.md

-UDF-compatible Quandl/Yahoo datafeed
+coinEstate_datafeed-complex_session_emulation
 ==============

-This repository contains a sample implementation of server-side UDF-compatible data source.
+This repository contains  implementation of server-side data source.

-Register for free at www.quandl.com to get your free API key.

-Set QUANDL_API_KEY environment variable to your Quandl key before starting the feed.

-Use NodeJS to launch yahoo.js
+Use NodeJS to launch coinEstate.js